Burhan7777/InstaBuddyNew/bugs.md

 13) Fix the ripple effect of search history (Delete buttons and username textview):
 14) Fix multiple search requests :
 15) App should tell if the user reached the end of posts and reels:
+16) Music icon on reels should not appear when opening through reels: